Marshall Amplification: Sport sponsorships

 Marshall is an important sponsor of sport in the local area.
 Marshall were one of the earliest shirt sponsors for Milton Keynes Dons, they also sponsored Milton Keynes Athletic Club as well as Milton Keynes Lions basketball club, before the latter relocated to London.

 Marshall Records

 In early 2017, Marshall Amplification announced it has started a record label. and opened up an office at Londons Tileyard Studios and signed a distribution deal with Alternative Distribution Alliance, a distribution company owned by Warner Music Group that represent independent record labels.
 Marshall Records signed a North and South American Distribution deal with Better Noise Music (previously known at Eleven Seven Label Group in 2018.
 In 2020, Marshall Records announced a sub-publishing deal with Sentric Music.

-Artist that have had their music release by Marshall Records include: Bad Touch, D_Drive, Grand Slam, Inklings (the solo project of ex FVK member Kier Kemp), Keywest, King Creature, Press to MECO, Rews, Reigning Days, The Bottom Line, Therapy?, The Dirty Youth, Thousand Thoughts.
-Since 2013, Marshall Records is a separate division of the Marshall Group.
+Artist that have had their music release by Marshall Records include: Bad Touch, D_Drive, Grand Slam, Inklings (the solo project of ex FVK member Kier Kemp), Keywest, King Creature, Press to MECO, Rews, Reigning Days, The Bottom Line, Therapy?, The Dirty Youth, Thousand Thoughts and The Molotovs.